RDYG18/Rene-wind-preventive-maintenance/README.md

 - The final model achieved a **recall of 84.8%**, compared to an average of **64.2 %** across initial baseline models without sampling or tuning.
 This represents an improvement of approximately **1.3×** in failure detection, significantly increasing the model’s ability to identify real breakdowns before they occur.

 - Alsow achieved a **precision of 82.1%**.
-This represents an improvement in reducing false alarms, enabling more efficient maintenance decisions and minimizing unnecessary interventions.
+This represents an improvement in reducing **false alarms**, enabling more efficient maintenance decisions and minimizing unnecessary interventions.

 - An overall **F1-score of 83.4%**, reflecting a solid balance between detecting **real issue** and minimizing **false alarms** making the model effective and practical for the company objective.